Mixed Hodge structure on local cohomology with support in determinantal varieties

 \subsection{Strategy and Organization}

 We summarize our strategy to prove Theorem \ref{main} (and Theorem \ref{Othm}).
 The proof proceeds by induction on $n\geq 1$.

 \textbf{Step 1.} In Section \ref{SecIndHodge} we employ the inductive structure of determinantal varieties to relate the mixed Hodge module structure of local cohomology on $\X$ with support in $\Z_q$ to that on smaller matrices $\C^{(m-1)\times (n-1)}$ with support matrices of rank $\leq q-1$.
-By inductive hypothesis, this allows us to reduce the proof of Theorem \ref{main} to the problem of verifying that each $D_0$ in cohomological degree $j$ is endowed with the desired weight.
+By the inductive hypothesis, this allows us to reduce to the problem of verifying that each copy of $D_0$ in local cohomology underlies a Hodge module of the desired weight.

 \textbf{Step 2.} In Section \ref{SecProof} we proceed by induction on $q\geq 0$, completing the inductive step by examining weights in some Grothendieck spectral sequences for local cohomology.